marc2k3/marc2k3.github.io/docs/components/musicbrainz64.md

 ## Changes

+### 2.5
+- Fix bug where `ORIGINAL RELEASE DATE` could be written even when the preferences were disabled.

 ### 2.4
 - Fix tagger dialog bug where the `Track Artist` could not be previewed/edited before writing.
 Just to be clear, this only appears on various artist releases.